World 1914 CE

 Western industrial civilization has swept all before it.
 European empires, above all the British empire, rule much of the world.

 World history in 1914 - the West in command

 Within Western societies, relentless industrial advance has occurred.
 The middle classes continue to increase in numbers, and the working classes benefit from a rising standard of living.
-New inventions – the car, telephone, aeroplane – continue to change the lives of Westerners.
+New inventions such as the lightbulb, gramophones, the telephone, cameras, the car, airplanes and artificial fertilizers – continue to change the lives of Westerners.

 Around the world

 Politically, Germany‘s rise has destabilized Europe.
 The resulting tensions have divided much of Europe into two camps – Germany, Austro-Hungary and Italy on one side, Britain, France and Russia on the other.
 It will not take much of a spark to set these nations against each other, and this year that spark is lit.